-A few months ago I wrote a post in which I explored when accidents happen in California.
-This time I’m going to go through the same analysis but restrict myself to looking at accidents involving motorcycles.
-Motorcycle accidents are the original reason I tracked down the SWITRS data: my father rode motorcycles for years (he only recently stopped) and we wanted to better understand what sort of risks that brought.
+A few months ago I wrote a post in which I explored when car crashes happen in California.
+This time I’m going to go through the same analysis but restrict myself to looking at crashes involving motorcycles.
+Motorcycle crashes are the original reason I tracked down the SWITRS data: my father rode motorcycles for years (he only recently stopped) and we wanted to better understand what sort of risks that brought.

-I expected the general trends to match the trends I found when looking at all motor vehicles.
-There I found that commute accidents accounted for the majority of accidents, and so holidays and weekends that most people have off result in fewer accidents.
-Motorcycles, we will see, do not follow these trends.
+I expected the crash trend for motorcycles to match the one I found when looking at cars.
+There I found that commute crashes accounted for the majority of crashes, and so holidays and weekends that most people have off result in fewer crashes.
+Motorcycles, we will see, do not follow this pattern.

 As per usual, the Jupyter notebook used to perform this analysis can be found here (rendered on Github).

-I selected accidents involving motorcycles from the SQLite database (discussed previously) with the following query:
+I selected crashes involving motorcycles from the SQLite database (discussed previously) with the following query:

-This gave me 193,336 data points (accidents) to examine spanning 2001 to 2015.
-Just as before, accidents from 2016 are rejected because there is not yet complete data for the year.
+This gave me 193,336 data points (crashes) to examine spanning 2001 through 2015.
+Just as before, crashes from 2016 are rejected because there is not yet complete data for the year.

-For all motor vehicles, I found that there was a decrease in accidents starting in 2008 as people stopped driving to work during the Great Recession; but apart from that trend, I found that the week-to-week rate changed relatively little, with holidays providing the largest increases and decreases.
-When I looked at just motorcycles, I expected to see similar trends.
+For cars, I found that there was a decrease in crashes starting in 2008 as people stopped driving to work during the Great Recession.
+Apart from that, I found that the week-to-week rate changed relatively little, with holidays providing the largest increases and decreases.
+When I looked at just motorcycles, I expected to see a similar pattern.
 However, the trends (plotted below) are completely different.

-As expected, there are far fewer accidents because there are far fewer motorcycles: there are about 27 million vehicles in California, but of those only 770,000 are motorcycles.
-The next observation is that, unlike for all vehicles, there is a strong seasonal effect—even in sunny California, motorcycle ridership drops drastically in the winter!
-And unlike the trend for all vehicles, there is not a large decrease due to the recession.
-Finally, I note that there is an overall upward trend in the number of motorcycle accidents.
+There are far fewer crashes because there are far fewer motorcycles; there are about 27 million vehicles in California, but of those only 770,000 are motorcycles.
+There is also a strong seasonal effect—even in sunny California, motorcycle ridership drops drastically in the winter!
+And unlike for cars, there is not a large decrease due to the recession.
+Finally, there is an overall upward trend in the number of motorcycle crashes.

-When looking at all motor-vehicle accidents I observed that holidays were the maxima and minima in the average number of crashes by day of the year.
-On holidays where people have the day off, the number of crashes decreases, whereas the number increases on holidays where people work and then go out afterward, like Halloween.
-Motorcycle accidents do not follow this trend.
+For car, the days with the most and least crashes were holidays.
+The largest number of crashes were on holidays where people went to work and then out afterwards, like Halloween.
+Motorcycle crashes do not follow that pattern.
 Instead, the holidays show quite disparate results: some holidays dip, some spike, others show almost no deviation from a normal day.

-There is one outlier that I must address.
-The sharp peak between Washington’s Birthday and St. Patrick’s Day is leap day.
-This peak is a statistical artifact.
+One final outlier to address: the sharp peak at the end of February is leap day.
+The peak not an error, but is a statistical artifact.
 The mean for all other days is calculated with

 n = 15, but only